Akemary/TASK-ONE/README.md

 docker build -t task_one .
 ```

-This command will use the `Dockerfile` to create a Docker image with the name `flask-app`.
+This command will use the `Dockerfile` to create a Docker image with the name `task_one`.

 ### 3. Run the Docker Container